 The TM4C123GH6PMI microcontroller of ARM Cortex-M4F operates at 80MHz clock frequency.
 The clocked source of the I/O port circuitry of the TIVA board can be enabled using the RCGCGPIO register.
 The clock source of a pin should be disabled if an I/O port is not used to save power.

-The pins of the microcontroller as visible from the above figure are internally connected to the output on board ports and the functionality of the pins of the controller is shown in the figure below:
+The pins of the microcontroller as visible from the above figure are internally connected to the output onboard ports and the functionality of the pins of the controller is shown in the figure below:

 GPIO (General Purpose Input Output)

 There are many registers associated with each of the above I/O ports and they have designated addresses in the memory map.
-The above addresses are the Base addresses meaning that within that base address we have the registers associated with that port.
+The above addresses are the Base addresses meaning that within that base address, we have the registers associated with that port.

-In order to understand memory mapped IO, read this tutorial:
+To understand memory-mapped IO, read this tutorial:

 Most of the GPIO pins in a microcontroller can be configured for an alternate hardware function.
 It should be noted that only 1 of the alternate functions can be configured at a given time.
 The user program can switch among different alternate functionality during execution.